broadinstitute/covid19-sequencing/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build
+## Build and Deploy

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Please use `npm run deploy` to build the project with production configuration.
+The build artifacts will be stored in the `docs/` directory.

+We use a special branch `gh-pages` to host the static files for Github Pages, so `docs/` directory should NOT be commited.

+Whenever a Pull Request is approved and merged into `master` branch, a Github Action will be triggered to:

+- push the updated artifacts to `gh-pages` branch.
+- deploy the latest website to its destination, which is hosted by Github Pages.

 ## Set Up Cors
 1. [Get an authorization token from the google OAuth 2.0 playground](https://developers.google.com/oauthplayground/) - Select Access Approval, then select https://www.googleapis.com/auth/cloud-platform